odhinto/dsc-phase-1-project-v3/README.md

 *   numpy for mathematical calculations
 *   etc

-We then load the dataset and embark on a data understanding exercise
+We then load the dataset and embark on a data understanding exercise.

+### Data Understanding

+Sampling a few columns to assess the various categorical data present will help us define how to clean the data, e.g.:

+*   Investigation.Type
+*   Injury.Severity
+*   Aircraft.damage
+*   Aircraft.Category
+*   Make
+*   Model
+*   Amateur.Built
+*   Engine.Type